contrast-zone/fractarchy-ide/README.md

 - multi-purpose documentation system
 - ...

-Fractarchy Designer **is not suited** to be used for:
+Fractarchy Note **is not suited** to be used for:

 - dynamic content pages creation

 ## online test

-Visit [https://fractarchy.github.io/fractarchy-designer/](https://fractarchy.github.io/fractarchy-designer/) to try Fractarchy Designer online.
+Visit [https://fractarchy.github.io/fractarchy-Note/](https://fractarchy.github.io/fractarchy-Note/) to try Fractarchy Note online.

 ## installing and running on local computer

+Prerequisites:

+* *Node.js* environment

+Installing and running the app:

 1. Download and unzip this package to an arbitrary local directory
-2. Make sure you have installed *Node.js* (it's only about 30MB - *npm* is not necessary)
-3. Open the download directory in terminal and enter `node main.js` to start the local server.
-Server starts at default port 8080.
-If you want to start server at another port, type the port number after the command.
-For example, for port 8088, enter `node main.js 8088`
-4. Once that the server is started, open a browser and type `http://localhost:8080/` at the address bar to start the application

-Don't forget to adjust proper file access privileges to directories below `./projects/` if you want to save your work within them.
+2. Open OS terminal, navigate to the package directory, and run the following command:

+        node index.js 8080

+3. The app is running at port 8080.
+Visit [http://localhost:8080/](http://localhost:8080/) from the browser.

-## use instructions
+## use instructions and creating content

-Open `./projects/instructions/instructions.sdt` in the visual interface.
+Upon running the app, instructions are opened as an initial content in the app visual interface.
+To create new content, click `input -> new document` menu item.
+To open existing content, click `input -> open document` menu item.

 ## licensing

-This software is released under [conditional Creative Commons Attribution 4.0 International License](LICENSE).
+This software is released under [conditional Creative Commons Attribution-NoDerivatives 4.0 International License](LICENSE).
 It is free for students and for limited personal use, but if you use it a lot, or your plans meet commercial use, please refer to the license file for details about pricing.